Hallo (film)

 Hallo is a 2007 Indian Malayalam-language black comedy thriller film written and directed by the Rafi Mecartin duo.
-It stars Mohanlal and Parvathy Melton (in her Malayalam debut), with Siddique,Jagathy Sreekumar,K. B. Ganesh Kumar, Madhu, and Saiju Kurup in important roles.
+It stars Mohanlal and Parvathy Melton (in her Malayalam debut), with Siddique, Jagathy Sreekumar, K. B. Ganesh Kumar, Madhu, and Saiju Kurup in important roles.
 The music was composed by Alex Paul.
 The film received positive reviews from critics, with critics particularly praising Mohanlal"s performance.
 The film was a blockbuster at the box office.

 It was remade in Telugu as Naa Style Veru (2009) and in Kannada as Manjunatha BA LLB (2012).
 The plot of the movie was reported to have been partially borrowed from the 2004 movie Cellular.

 Plot

-Sivaraman is a once-brilliant criminal lawyer who now seems to be in a self-destructive mode.
-All the time he is portrayed in a highly intoxicated state.
-His clients had abandoned him a long time ago.
-But he has a very devout follower, Chandy.
-Whenever Sivaraman gets into one of his drunken brawls, it is Chandy who rescues him.
+Sivaraman is a once-brilliant criminal lawyer who is now in a self-destructive mode; being constantly in a highly intoxicated state.
+His clients had abandoned him a long time ago, except one devout follower, Chandy.
+Whenever Sivaraman gets into one of his drunken brawls, Chandy rescues him.

 Strangely, that doesn't diminish Sivaraman's public relations skills.
 After one particularly bad fight, he ends up becoming good buddies with three notorious rowdies in the area: Vadakkancherry Vakkachen / 'Vedakku' Vakkan, Bathery Bappu / Kolakolli, and Pattambi Ravi / 'Chattambi' Ravi.
 Soon, they too join his gang of loyalists.

 The reason why this once-hotshot advocate had hit the bottle is revealed later.
 He was in love with a girl named Priya and his father and brother weren't happy about it.
 They come up with a very cruel way of ending the relationship.
 They lock Sivaraman in a room in the house on the day Sivaraman and Priya decide to elope.
 Priya, unaware of this happening, waits for Sivaraman.
 A group of gangsters sees Priya waiting late into the night, molests her, and then kills her.
 When Sivaraman finds out, he is devastated and reacts by becoming an alcoholic.

 One day, he receives a phone call on his mobile phone from a stranger named Parvathi.
 She reveals that she is the daughter of a local Marwari banker.
 On the phone, she tells him that her life is in grave danger and begs him to rescue her.

 Parvathi is the daughter of Bada Bhai, the owner of a very successful bank - Dalal & Dalal.
 The bank is jointly owned by him and his brothers and relatives.
 They want to take control of the bank by killing Parvathi.
 When Sivaraman finds out that the threat is from her family, he takes her home and pretends to be her husband.

 Then begins the battle of wits and muscles with her greedy relatives.
 Slowly, Parvathi gets impressed by his brilliance and ends up falling in love with him.